Creating print ready covers to publisher specs

 Lamination

-The lamination type, as determined by your publisher.
+The lamination type, as determined by the publisher or print supplier.
 This is a production instruction contained in the GreenLight Cover Info panel but will not change the InDesign document setup.
 For example:

 • Matt Lam